Cats, like humans, can be born blind or develop blindness as a result of age or injury.

-Just like people, cats can be born blind or become blind with age or injury.
-And naturally, just like people, cats can still live love-filled, enriched, and happy lives after losing their sight.
-(If you don’t believe us, stick around as we’ve got some links to happy blind cat content that’s sure to make you smile!)
+Naturally, cats, like people, can live love-filled, enriched, and happy lives after losing their sight.
+(If you don’t believe us, stick around because we have some links to happy blind cat content that will make you smile!)

 Cats Already Have A Sensory Advantage